-Recently I came across a YouTube video discussing Kylie Jenner and Rihanna (I will not be held responsible for the things I watch when I’m drunk, let me live).
+Recently I came across a YouTube video discussing Kylie Jenner and Rihanna.
 The video talked about ego, and how despite both women seeming incredibly confident, that is not actually the case.

 To illustrate this, the video went on to describe Kylie as a ‘cold-blooded animal’ and Rihanna as a ‘warm-blooded animal.’
 Cold-blooded animals, it explained, do not regulate their own body temperatures internally.
 They depend on their outside environments to do that for them.
 Hot-blooded animals, on the other hand, do not depend on their environments to regulate their body temperature, keeping a consistent temperature irrespective of their external environments.

 When applying this in the context of how to know your self worth, we can compare Kylie Jenner to a cold-blooded animal because her self-image and self-worth depend entirely on her external environment.
 She does not have a stable, fixed sense of self, instead relying on the amount of likes, comments and other outside validation that she receives in order to feel good about herself.

 Rihanna doesn’t need you to tell her that she’s hot because she already knows it.